Itheum/data-dex/README.md

 # Itheum Data DEX
 The Itheum Data DEX enables you to trade your personal data using web3 & blockchain technology.
-It is multi-chain by default and supports Elrond and key EVM compatible chains.
+It is multi-chain by default and supports MultiversX (Previously Elrond) and will support key EVM compatible chains in the near future.

 ![Itheum Data DEX](https://raw.githubusercontent.com/Itheum/data-dex/main/itheum-dex-hero.png)